Halloween is a time of mischief for many kiddos. But why not make it all in good fun and BOO your neighbors?

 Now it’s time to create your BOO basket.
 Putting together your package is fun, but it isn’t complete until you include your own BOO card!

-There’s a terrific FREE printable BOO card on the Mars Wrigley site.
+There’s a terrific FREE printable BOO card.

 Just cut out this “We’ve been BOO’d sign.
 Fold the “You’ve been BOO’d” greeting card (page 2) and tape the openings together.